Can Someone Steal Your Child's Identity?

 Sadly, in three out of five cases of child identity fraud, the child victim knows the perpetrator.

-Anyone — from family friends to volunteers in extracurricular activities — can take advantage of the information that children share with them.
+Anyone — from family friends to volunteers in school activities — can take advantage of the information that children share with them.

 The IRS is the only entity that truly needs to know your child's Social Security number.
 When forms from school or doctor's offices request your child's SSN, you can usually leave it blank.
 If you absolutely must share, ask how the number will be secured and who will have access to it.